cloudmesh/cloudmesh-cloud/docs/_sources/CM4README.md.txt

 Inherit the **Libcloud** library, we did some modifications on `AWSDriver` to extend the operation.
 The `create_node` method would create a virtual machine in AWS based on the configuration of `cloudmesh4.yaml` file

-Here are some samples for running these operations by using **cm4** project:
+Here are some samples for running these operations by using **cm4**:

 :o: please update the commands and results here